linosgian/ehlo/content/posts/cloud.md

   }
 ...
 ```
-If the request's `Host` header as follows `Host: torrents.lgian.com`, then it
+If the request's `Host` header is as follows `Host: torrents.lgian.com`, then it
-will be routed correctly
+will be routed correctly.

 NOTE: The `Host` header is automatically injected by browsers when we type in
 a hostname, e.g. `torrents.lgian.com`.